hetida/hetida-designer/docs/execution/running_transformation_revisions.md

 #### Getting the transformation revision id and revision group id

-The id of a workflow or component revision as well as its revision group id are shown in the "Edit workflow details" dialog: Open the workflow revision and click on the pencil button in the user interface
+The id of a workflow revision as well as its revision group id are shown in the "Edit workflow details" dialog: Open the workflow revision and click on the pencil button in the user interface

 <img title="" src="../assets/edit_workflow_button.png" alt="" width="269" data-align="center">